Updated on May 11th, 2023 by Aristofanis Papadatos

 Uranium plays a pivotal role in producing nuclear power.
 As a result, investors looking to capitalize on the long-term growth potential of nuclear energy might be interested in learning more about uranium stocks.

-To be sure, uranium stocks are highly risky–most have low market caps below $1 billion, and only a few pay dividends to shareholders.
+Uranium stocks are highly risky–most have low market caps, below $1 billion, and only a few pay dividends to shareholders.

 However, like many commodities sectors, uranium stocks could provide attractive long-term growth, as demand for nuclear power rises around the world.

 With this in mind, we created a list of 40 uranium stocks.
 You can download a copy of the uranium stocks list (along with important financial metrics such as dividend yields and P/E ratios) by clicking on the link below: